weifund/weifund/README.md

 bower install
 ```

-Then open up "<b>easydeploy.html</b>" in Chrome for instructions/utilities on deployment/testing.
+Then open up "<b>easydeploy.html</b>" in Chrome for instructions and utilities on deployment.

 ### Contract/DApp Functionality
 All core features should be exposed through the UI and access the companion contract: